 Downside: The lender can pull the line of credit, as often happened during the financial crisis.

-Apply for a reverse mortgage, which pays off your current mortgage on the home that you continue to own and live in while providing you with cash disbursements in a payment plan that you select.
+Apply for a reverse mortgage, which pays off your current mortgage on the home that you continue to own and live in so long as you continue to pay property taxes, homeowners insurance, maintain your home, and otherwise comply with all loan terms, while potentially providing you with cash disbursements in a payment plan that you select.